toitware/mqtt/README.md

 # mqtt

-A MQTT v3.1.1 Client, with support for Qos 0 and 1.
+A MQTT v3.1.1 Client, with support for QoS 0 and 1.

 ## Example